Acebond/acebond.github.io/posts/2024-10-10-whoops-i-dropped-my-system-thread-handle.markdown

 The ROP requires 3 gadgets:

 1. A `ret` gadget.
 This pops an address off the stack and jumps to that address.
 We use it to execute function after setting up the parameters.
-2. A `jmp $ gadget`.
+2. A `jmp $` gadget.
 This jumps backward by 2 bytes and causes `rip` to jump back to itself, creating an infinite loop.
 We use it to stop the thread from executing past our push gadget and into the unknown.
-3. A `push rdx; call rax gadget`.
+3. A `push rdx; call rax` gadget.
 This will push `rdx` onto the stack, a value we control, and then be used to call `rax` which will hold the address of our `jmp $` infinite loop gadget.
 We use it to push data to the stack, and effectively halt the thread from doing anything meaningful.

 The 3rd gadget could be anything like: